openMetaAnalysis/Lower-respiratory-tract-infection-treatment-guided-by-procalcitonin/README.md

 ============================================
 A living systematic review

-**Clinical summary:** This meta-analysis suggests that clinical intervention *is or is not* effective.
-Heterogeneity of results as measured by I2 was '[moderate](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at XX%.
+**Clinical summary:** This meta-analysis suggests that clinical intervention *is not* effective.
+Heterogeneity of results as measured by I2 may '[not be important](http://handbook-5-1.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at 0%.
 This review updates the previously published meta-analysis.(1)

 * [Reconciliation of conclusions with prior meta-analyses](files/reconciliation-tables/Reconciliation%20of%20conclusions.pdf) (under construction)
 * [Keep current with this topic](files/searching/Keep-up.md) (not available)

 **Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that combines methods of scoping, rapid, and living systematic reviews.
 This analysis updates one or more previously published review(s).(1) A comparison of studies include in this review compared to prior reviews are in the table, [reconciliation of trials included with prior meta-analyses/](files/reconciliation-tables/Reconciliation%20of%20studies.pdf).
 Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.
 * Inclusion criteria for studies: we included trials included by either of the two reviews by Scheutz et al below.
-** We excluded trials in which less than 80% of patients had lower respiratory tract infection.
+** We excluded trials in which less than 75% of patients had lower respiratory tract infection.
 * [Methods](http://openmetaanalysis.github.io/methods.html) for openMetaAnalysis
 * [Evidence search](files/searching/evidence-search.md) for this review (under construction)